 - Drinking clean water: When visiting areas with potential water contamination, people should only drink water from sealed bottles and avoid adding ice to their drinks.

-- Washing the hands thoroughly: People should wash their hands after handling soil and after handling or working with animals.
+- Washing their hands thoroughly: People should wash their hands after handling soil and after handling or working with animals.

 - Swimming in clean water: People should swim only in chlorinated pools and avoid any body of water that may contain sewage.